manfromfms/xvocab-words-pack/README.md

 # Creating and sharing your ouw packs

-Fork this repository and apply any changes you want.
+Fork or clone this repository and apply any changes you want.
 It is recomended to use `xvocab` tag and make a decent description to help people find your pack.